Residual Test for the Third Gravitational-Wave Transient Catalog: Waveform Subtraction

 \section{Waveform Subtraction}

-LIGO consists of two interferometric detectors in the United States: one in Hanford, Washington, and the other in Livingston, Louisiana -- referred to as “H1” and “L1” respectively.
+Advanced LIGO \cite{LIGOScientific:2014pky} consists of two interferometric detectors in the United States: one in Hanford, Washington, and the other in Livingston, Louisiana -- referred to as “H1” and “L1” respectively.
 The strain data from these two detectors and the posterior samples from parameter estimation are obtained from the Gravitational Wave Open Science Center (GWOSC) \cite{Trovato:2019liz} \footnote{\url{https://gwosc.org/eventapi/html/GWTC-3-confident/}}.
+Although Advanced Virgo \cite{VIRGO:2014yos} contributed to the GWTC-3 detections, but we do not use the Virgo data in this work since most events are weak (low-SNR) in Virgo \cite{KAGRA:2021vkt}.
 To generate the waveform template, we use the phenomenological model {\tt IMRPhenomXPHM} \cite{Pratten:2020ceb}, which incorporates multipoles beyond the dominant quadrupole in the precessing frame.
 Specifically, we choose a 32-second-long data segment with the sampling frequency 4k Hz for each event.
 We then select the parameter set that maximizes the likelihood to generate the template.

 Here, we take the event GW200224\_222234 as an example.
 In Fig.~\ref{fig:event}, we show the energy distribution in the time-frequency plane before and after subtracting the best-fit template from the strain data of the two detectors.
 As shown, two bright tracks appear in the signal plots, representing the chirp signals.
 However, after subtraction, the signals disappear completely, and the residuals appear consistent with noise.